ParisAstronomicalDataCentre/OPUS/docs/settings.md

     TESTUSER_NAME = 'testuser'
     TESTUSER_DEFAULT_PW = ''  # Define a default password for TESTUSER_NAME (can then be changed in the client)

-Local settings could also contain
+Local settings could also contain other relevant variables, depending on the desired setting for a server or client.

 UWS Server settings
 ===================

 The file `$OPUS_DIR/uws_server/settings.py` contains all the variables needed by the web server with their default values and descriptions.
-This file is part of the repository files and it is recommended to keep it unchanged, however all those variables can be overridden from the `$OPUS_DIR/settings_local.py` file.
+This file is part of the repository files and it is recommended to keep it unchanged.
+However, all those variables can be overridden from the `$OPUS_DIR/settings_local.py` file.

 ### General settings